SemanticMediaWiki/SemanticSignup/README.md

 to the Semantic Signup special page where he has to enter the usual account data and some additional information into a semantic form.
-When the form is submitted, the usual account information is used to register the new user account and a new User:<Username> page is populated with the additional data.
+When the form is submitted, the usual account information is used to register the new user account and a new "User:Username" page is created and populated with the additional data provided via the form.

+For details on how to adjust the settings and prepare the required form and template, please have a look at the [configuration guideline](CONFIGURATION.md).

 ## Contribution and support